VMBlakelock/Resume-project/README.md

-# Code Institute
+# Resume project

-Welcome Vickie,
+Here we have an example excercise of a resume.

-We have preinstalled all of the tools you need to get started.
+I followed the videos to create the site

-Happy coding!
+Seems I have an issue with the resume page not opening